 You start to feel like you need validation from determining your self-worth.
 You want to achieve a task or even take a quiz to measure your self-worth.
 What you should know is that self-worth first comes from within.

-To reiterate the opening paragraph of this article, it is the level of importance you place on yourself; by yourself!
+To reiterate the opening paragraph of this article, it is the level of importance you place on yourself – by yourself!
 By merely existing, you are sufficient.

 Strength in self-worth comes from finding qualities you excel at.
 These qualities will be a constant reminder whenever you start feeling like you are not worthy enough.

-Little things like a list of your talents, things you like about yourself that make you stand out, challenges you’ve won at, how you’ve helped other people, and other great reflections are examples of questions you should have answers to.
+Little things like a list of your talents, things you like about yourself that make you stand out, challenges you’ve won at, how you’ve helped other people, and other great reflections are questions you should have answers to.
 Your strength lies in those questions.